Feliverse/Leaderboard/README.md

 # 📖 To Do List <a name="about-project"></a>

-**Liderboard** is a set up JavaScript project for the Leaderboard list app, using webpack and ES6 features
+**Liderboard** is a functional JavaScript project for the Leaderboard list app, using webpack and ES6 features

 ## 🛠 Built With <a name="built-with"></a>